Phernando82/ocrecognizer/README.md

-# ocrecognizer
+# OCRecognizer
-OCOCRecognizer is a desktop program for Windows and macOS that lets you extract text from images and PDF files
+OCRecognizer is a desktop program for Windows and macOS that lets you extract text from images and PDF files